kacper0276/Algorithms_and_Data_Structures/README.md

 ## Configuration

 - **Adjust Settings**: If needed, modify settings or configurations in the project files based on specific requirements or preferences.

-## Contributing

-Contributions are welcome!
-If you would like to contribute, please fork the repository and create a pull request.
-Ensure that you follow the contribution guidelines and coding standards outlined in the project's documentation.